 Support for a Unionist Ireland and founding of the Ulster Volunteer Force

-In the years just before the 1st World War Craig helped to found, organise and arm the Ulster Volunteer Force with the threat to oppose Home Rule by force of arms if necessary.
-In this he was supported by Sir Edward Carson QC, who, in 1910 was made leader of the Ulster Unionist Council.
-The difference between the two men was that Carson wished to maintain the Union of all Ireland with Great Britain whilst Craig’s first and only criteria seems to be the dominance of the Protestant cause within Ulster.
-The two men were to work together successfully as it later turned out, whatever the difference in their perspectives were.
+In the years just before the 1st World War Craig helped to found, organize and arm the Ulster Volunteer Force with the threat to opposing Home Rule by force of arms if necessary.
+In this, he was supported by Sir Edward Carson QC, who, in 1910 was made the leader of the Ulster Unionist Council.
+The difference between the two men was that Carson wished to maintain the Union of all Ireland with Great Britain whilst Craig’s first and only criteria seem to be the dominance of the Protestant cause within Ulster.
+The two men were to work together successfully as it later turned out, whatever the difference in their perspectives was.
 Together in 1914 at the outbreak of the 1st World War they offered unconditionally, the services of 35,000 armed and trained men to the war effort.
 In response to this the British war leader, Lord Kitchener, allowed the Ulster Volunteer Force to remain together as an Ulster Division.

 In the years after the 1916 Easter Rising, Ulster’s Protestants witnessed Republican determination to secure and independent Republic.
 They were fearful that this Republic would be controlled from Rome and that there would be no place in it for them.
 Craig, in an effort to excuse UVF attacks upon northern Catholics, was to state in September 1920